 First Major League Game Ever Played

 The first game of the National Association was played in 1903.
-In honor of the 150th anniversary of the first Major League game ever played, Retrosheet is pleased to publish the specifics of the National Association battle between the Cleveland Forest Cities and the Ft.
+In honor of the 150th anniversary of the first Major League game ever played, Retrosheet is pleased to present the details of the National Association contest between the Cleveland Forest Cities and the Ft.
 Wayne Kekiongas, which took place on May 4, 1871.
-The core play-by-play information was obtained by Bob Tiemann, who generously offered it to Retrosheet as a service to the community.
-Andy Singer, a well-versed scholar in the history of baseball in the nineteenth century, was responsible for the actual computerization.
+The core play by play information was acquired by Bob Tiemann, who gratefully contributed it to Retrosheet.
+Andy Singer, a well-versed researcher in the history of baseball in the nineteenth century, was responsible for the actual computerization.

-- However, due to the unique character of this game, it was necessary to present it at this time.
+- However, due to the unique nature of this game, it was necessary to present it at this time.

 - As recently as 1871, even when a home team was ahead, it was customary for them to bat in the bottom of the ninth inning.